 Once you've completed your SWOT, take a break and come back to it and review again – you often have a few more thoughts.
 Even better, ask your colleagues, partners or customers on what they think your business is good at and an area where you can improve.
 If you are a well-established business, you could send out a formal health check survey to your customers to ask for their feedback.

 The start of the planning process should always start with defining your business objectives.
 Ensure these are quantifiable.
 Most people have heard of SMART objectives.
 They really do help and I always use this method.
 For example, by simply stating ‘growing the business’ is a vague objective.
 However, if you rework this to ‘by increasing revenue in the health market by 50% this year and acquiring 5 new customers’, it becomes more meaningful and accountable.

 3. Set your financial forecast for the year

 Linked to your business objectives, set some financial targets for the year.
 A simple spreadsheet breaking down your monthly income projections taking into account seasonality, peak/quiet periods is an invaluable exercise.

 It will help you manage cash flow and ensure you are investing resources where you really need to and acquiring new and profitable customers.
-Once you’ve done this, split out by customer, product and service.
+Once you’ve done this, split out by customer and product or service.

 4. Define your brand positioning

-This is a really important one and although it sounds obvious, it often gets overlooked.
+This is a really important one and often gets overlooked.
 What is your overarching brand or business proposition – what do you want to be known for?
 Try and sum this up in seven words leading with the customer benefit.

 5. Set out your marketing plan